figaw/praqma.com/_posts/2016-02-22-a-pragmatic-workflow.md

 ghi config --auth YOUR_GITHUB_USER
 {% endhighlight %}

-Or if you don't have ruby installed, you can simply use docker:

-{% highlight shell %}
-alias ghi='docker run -i -t --rm -v $HOME:/home/ghi antonmry/ghi-docker
-{% endhighlight %}

 It allows you to manipulate all the GitHub issues, labels and milestones.
 All you have to do, is have your current working directory in a clone of a GitHub repo, and the ghi command you issue will operate on the issues there.

 Ghi allows us to create all these labels in a new repository like this: